Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/104-connection-timeout-provider.md

 You may find the timeout value at a request level (in your Settings) or at a Default Settings level (in our website>Conections>[Connections Settings](/kb/connections/connections-settings)).

 ### Legacy Buyers API
-This timeout is included as a [Common Element]8v) ("timeoutMilliseconds") in every request:
+This timeout is included as a Common Element ("timeoutMilliseconds") in every request:

 ![104_error](https://storage.travelgate.com/kbase/104_error.jpg)